-Working in a Congressional office can be an incredibly rewarding and exciting experience.
-An internship provides an excellent opportunity to gain valuable experience, and observe first-hand how our government operates.
-Interns gain practical work experience by undertaking a variety of administrative and legislative responsibilities in the office.
+Working in a Congressional office can be a rewarding and exciting experience.
+An internship provides an excellent opportunity to gain valuable political insight and observe first-hand how our government operates.
+Interns cultivate a strong workplace skillset by undertaking a variety of administrative and legislative responsibilities in the office.

 Bridgeport and Stamford Offices